MGantz22/Solo-project-5/README.md

 ## Description

-_This project that calculates age based on what selected planet. was built off of Epicodus' lessons on TDD and js environments_
+_This project that calculates age based on what selected planet.This project was built off of Epicodus' lessons on TDD and js environments_

-_As such, there are tests and js files for  constructor,_
+_As such, there are tests and js files for spaceAge constructor past present and futur_

 _Lesson prompt:_ https://www.learnhowtoprogram.com/intermediate-javascript/test-driven-development-and-environments-with-javascript/basic-project-structure